Kiku-Reise/AliseeksDocs/source/includes/_search.md

 To obtain an <code>uploadKey</code> you will need to use the <a href="#upload-image">Upload Image API</a> to upload an image.
 </aside>

+This endpoint will automatically select the most relavent category and provide a list of items that match the Search Image.
+You can invoke this API with any of the returned categories to obtain a list of items that match the Search Image and the particular category.

 ### HTTP Request